-Proposal Description Justification Environmentally Sensitive Areas (ESA) The classification of 285 acres as Environmentally Sensitive Areas resulted from the following land classification changes: Reclassifying 285 acres of Aesthetics to ESA for unique aesthetics and cultural sites Reclassifying 53 acres from HDR due to areas designated by USFWS as important habitat for the endangered Golden-cheeked Warbler (GCWA), These classification changes were necessary to recognize those areas at the project having the highest ecological value, including areas of high value for protection of important habitat for the endangered GCWA as designated by the USFWS, to protect unique views, and cultural and archeological sites, specifically the spillway and gorge.
+Proposal Description Justification 92 acres north of Potters Creek park to ESA for scenic area, habitat, and buffer zone Environmentally Sensitive Areas (ESA) The classification of 430 acres as Environmentally Sensitive Areas resulted from the following land classification changes: Reclassifying 285 acres of Aesthetics to ESA for unique aesthetics and cultural sites Reclassifying 145 acres from HDR due to areas designated by USFWS as important habitat for the endangered Golden-cheeked Warbler (GCWA) These classification changes were necessary to recognize those areas at the project having the highest ecological value, including areas of high value for protection of important habitat for the endangered GCWA as designated by the USFWS, to protect unique views, and cultural and archeological sites, specifically the spillway and gorge.
 The conversion of lands will have little to no effect on current or projected public use.
 Lands classified as ESA are given the highest order of protection among possible land classifications.
 MRML - Low Density Recreation (LDR) The 1,097 acres designated as Low Density Recreation were acres of the former classification of Aesthetic The land areas in the former classification of Aesthetic were renamed to the similar land use of Low Density Recreation.
 These areas have historic land use patterns supporting the change.
 The conversion of these lands will have no effect on current or projected public use.

+Proposal Description Justification
-Water Surface The classification of 8,306 acres of water surface of the lake at the conservation pool elevation is as follows: 31 acres of Restricted water surface at Canyon Lake include the water surface in front of the

-Proposal Description Justification intake structure at the control tower at Canyon Dam and designated swimming areas in the parks around Canyon Lake (swim beaches at Canyon Park, Potters Creek, and Comal).
+Water Surface Description The classification of 8,306 acres of water surface of the lake at the conservation pool elevation is as follows: 31 acres of Restricted water surface at Canyon Lake include the water surface in front of the intake structure at the control tower at Canyon Dam and designated swimming areas in the parks around Canyon Lake (swim beaches at Canyon Park, Potters Creek, and Comal).
 Buoys mark the line in front of the dam.
 Keepout buoys and floating barrier pipes mark the designated swimming areas in each park.
 178 acres of Designated No-Wake areas are in place near the 23 boat ramps and two marina areas at Canyon Lake.
-There are 8,097 acres of Open Recreation water surface at Canyon Lake.
+There are 8,097 acres of Open Recreation water Previous master plans for Canyon Lake did not specify different classifications on the water surface, though these classifications were recognized in practice.
+This master plan revision recognizes and specifies these uses.
+The classification of water surfaces will have no effect on current or projected public use

+Surface at Carryon Lake.